 Inspiration for my fiction stems from the news, from people I’ve met or encountered on my travels, and from research into events and times of interest to me.
 I’ve been addicted to all things related to the birth of this great nation of the United States of America since high school and a visit with my parents to the Cowpens Battlefield in South Carolina.
 The fight for our independence prompted discussions and actions that reverberated around the world.
 The men and women who started this country are my heroes and heroines in many ways!
 I hope my historical romances set during the American Revolution will not only entertain but also shed a bit of light on the way people thought and acted during the late eighteenth century.

 But I write in other time periods as well.
 The Fury Falls Inn series is set in north Alabama in 1821 in a haunted roadside inn.
-The first book, The Haunting of Fury Falls Inn, will release October 1, 2019.
+The first book, The Haunting of Fury Falls Inn, released October 1, 2019.
 Books 2 and 3 are also available.
 There will be a total of 6 books in that series which is proving interesting and educational (as it relates to Alabama history).
 But also entertaining as I'm combining my three loves: history, supernatural beings, and a touch of romance.
 I've also released a WWII story, Notes of Love and War, informed and inspired by my parents' wartime and post-war correspondence.
 But no matter which time period, I strive to entertain and show how people lived during those times.

 You’ll also find references to the outdoors: forests and beaches, mountains and rivers.
 I love hiking through the woods and walking along hot sandy beaches with my loving hubby.
 Animals also have a role in my stories as I love cats, dogs, and horses.
 And food!
 What story's ambiance could be complete without some mention of what the people enjoyed to eat and drink?